solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

 - 3x Network File Shares hosted on Windows Server 2012
 - 8x Windows Server VMs hosting .NET Core and .NET Framework applications hosted using IIS
 - 4x Ubuntu 18.04 Linux VMs running nginx hosting multiple small .NET Core web applications
+- Legacy applications for supply chain management and other business critical systems that must remain on-premises until we can rebuild them to run in the cloud.

-The Virtual Machines hosted in their on-premises data center are hosted using Windows Hyper-V. Also, some of the smaller .NET Core web applications are included in a plan to be phased out, so there may be limited benefit from migrating all their on-premises workloads to Azure.
+The Virtual Machines hosted in their on-premises data-center are hosted using Windows Hyper-V. Also, some of the smaller .NET Core web applications are included in a plan to be phased out, so there may be limited benefit from migrating all their on-premise workloads to Azure.

-In preparations for their cloud adoption journey, Tailspin has already had an Azure ExpressRoute circuit provisioned to connect to their on-premises data center along with a Hub and Spoke Virtual Network topology in Azure.
+In preparations for their cloud adoption journey, Tailspin has already had an Azure ExpressRoute circuit provisioned to connect to their on-premises data-center along with a Hub and Spoke Virtual Network topology in Azure.
 The ExpressRoute circuit is configured with 2 Gbps bandwidth to connect to the Azure Networking that has been set up in the North Central US region.
 This will provide them with the necessary Azure networking infrastructure to migrate their workloads.
 Since they are new to Azure, they will need some additional help in the migrations and modernization of their Windows Server and SQL Server workloads.

 ### Customer needs

 1. Migrate existing workloads to Azure as efficiently as possible.

-2. Lower the management burden with a consolidated view to manage all VMs and Servers across Azure and on-premises.
+2. Lower the management burden with a consolidated view to manage all VMs and Servers cross Azure and on-premises.

-3. Network security is extremely important as we integrate on-premises networking with Microsoft Azure.
+3. Security is extremely important when integrating the on-premises network and workloads with Microsoft Azure.

+4. With Windows Server 2012 extended support ending October 10, 2023, the new Azure VMs will need to be deployed using a newer version of Windows Server.

 ### Customer objections